khtran133/STAT184_Final/README.md

 **Requirements:**
 * The included spreadsheet (*state_crime_r.csv*) needs to be in the same folder as the R project.
-* Install and load packages listed at the top of the function, shown below.
+* Install and load packages listed at the top of the _.Rmd_ file, shown below.

 ```install.packages("rvest")
 install.packages("data.table")